 Every business aims to pick the right people.
 This requires proper hiring steps to ensure a solid match between the job and the candidate.
 These steps include planning, screening, interviewing, and onboarding.
 Each step offers benefits, but it also brings obstacles.

-This article examines these steps and shares ways to address the challenges that arise.
+This article examines these hiring steps and shares ways to address the recruitment challenges that arise.
 We will also show why outsourcing can solve many of these problems.

 According to the Society for Human Resource Management (SHRM), the average cost per hire can reach $4,700.
 Business owners might pay more if they experience delays or make poor decisions.
 These facts show that a structured process helps protect finances and saves time.